 Working Environment: Labor laws limit the work week to 48 hours, with an 8-hour day/6-day week.
 Additional work requires overtime pay.
 Despite these laws, Kuwait's non-citizen workers are often exempt from protections and laws are underenforced, resulting in conditions of forced labor and lack of legal recourse for victims.
-For example, employers often abuse the kafala employee sponsorship system (a system of contracting and monitoring migrant labor - see p.
-2 of Economics and Resources), confiscating passports and withholding salaries, even though a 2015 law outlaws such practices.
+For example, employers often abuse the kafala employee sponsorship system (a system of contracting and monitoring migrant labor - see Economics and Resources), confiscating passports and withholding salaries, even though a 2015 law outlaws such practices.

 Time Zone: Kuwait adheres to Arabia Standard Time (AST), which is 3 hours ahead of Greenwich Mean Time (GMT) and 7 hours ahead of Eastern Standard Time (EST).
-Kuwait does not observe daylight savings time.
+Kuwait does not observe daylight sayings time.

 Lunar Calendar: Kuwaitis use the Hijri (Islamic) calendar to track Muslim holidays.
 Since it is based on lunar phases, dates fall 11 days earlier each year in relation to the Western calendar.
 The Islamic calendar's 12 months each have 30 days or fewer.
-Days begin at sunset on what the Western calendar would show as the previous day.
-For example, each new week begins at sunset on Saturday, and the Muslim holy day of Friday begins on Thursday evening.
+Days begin at sunset on what the Western calendar would show